boilerrat/awesome-decentralized-autonomous-organizations/readme.md

 - [Discourse](https://www.discourse.org/) - modern forum software for your community.
 Use it as a mailing list, discussion forum, long-form chat room, and more.
 - [Farcaster](https://www.farcaster.xyz/) - Farcaster is a sufficiently decentralized social network.
 It is an open protocol that can support many clients, just like email.
 - [Hash Chat](https://alpha.hashchat.xyz/) - Encrypted, cross-chain, web3 wallet messaging.
-- [Lenster](https://lenster.xyz/) - a composable, decentralized, and permissionless social media web app built with Lens Protocol.
+- [HEY](https://lenster.xyz/) - a composable, decentralized, and permissionless social media web app built with Lens Protocol. (formery Lenster)
 - [Minds](https://www.minds.com/) - Minds is an open source social network dedicated to Internet freedom.
 Speak freely, protect your privacy, earn crypto rewards and take back control of your social media.
 - [Orb](https://orb.ac/) - Decentralized professional social media app for web3 working professionals with an end-to-end on-chain credibility system; connecting companies, projects, and people; built with Lens protocol on the Polygon chain.
 - [Orbis Club](https://orbis.club/) - Orbis is a decentralized web3 social protocol built on Ceramic.
 On Orbis, users own their profile, their posts, their audience, their direct messages etc and they can access it from wherever they want.